dfsantamaria/POC4COMMERCE/README.md

 # POC4COMMERCE

-This Python API library provides basic mechanisms for interacting with OASIS behavior ontologies adopted by the POC4COMMERCE project in the ONTOCHAIN ecosystem.
+This Python API library is constituted by two modules.

+-  The first module <b>OCGEN</b> provides basic mechanisms for interacting with OASIS behavior ontologies adopted by the POC4COMMERCE project in the ONTOCHAIN ecosystem.
+-  The second module <b>OCCSE</b> provides a search engine and a reasoning system for querying POC4COMMERCE knowledge bases.

 ## Requirements </br>
    - Python interpreter version 3.7 or greater.